Category Archives: Foreign Musical Films

 The twins can have any man they want, but enjoy the thrill and excitement of conquests and being chased and sought after by seemingly all available French men.
 They spend their spare time discussing and fretting over various loves.

-My main criticism of the film is the casting of Gene Kelly as one of the love interests for the sisters.
-Far too old and well past his prime at this point, the casting just doesn’t work for me.
+My main criticism of the film is the casting of Gene Kelly as one of the love interests of the sisters.
+Far too old and well past his prime at this point, the casting just doesn’t work.
 Yes, he is an amazing dancer, but the age is too great to be believable.

 Oscar Nominations: Best Score of a Musical Picture- Original or Adaptation